 3 tablespoons brown sugar

-3 tablespoons seasoned rice vinegar, see shopping tip
+3 tablespoons seasoned rice vinegar or rice vinegar, see shopping tip

 ½ teaspoon red pepper flakes

 1 pound boneless, skinless, chicken breast or tenders, cut into bite-size strips

 6 cloves garlic, (about 2 tablespoons) minced

 1 tablespoon sesame oil or any vegetable oil, see shopping tip